python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 The General Assembly is the Association's supreme authority.
 It is composed of all the members.

-It shall hold an Ordinary Meeting once each year.
-It may also hold an extraordinary session whenever necessary, at the request of the Committee or at least of one-fifth of its members.
+It shall hold a session whenever necessary, at the request of the Committee or at least of one-fifth of its members.

 The General Assembly shall be considered valid regardless of the number of members present.